Is FICA exemption limited to those working and enrolled at the University of Missouri?

-Students enrolled at an institution other than the University of Missouri (including high school students) but working for the University of Missouri, are not FICA exempt.
+Students enrolled at an institution other than the University of Missouri (including high school students) but working for the University of Missouri are not eligible for FICA exemption.

-4. What constitutes half-time status?
+- What constitutes half-time status?

 Graduate and Professional Students: Regular, full-time status is established by Department of Education regulations.
 The law allows each school to determine what constitutes half-time status for graduate and professional students.
 The Registrar maintains the certified enrollment indicator for each currently enrolled student.

 Is there any situation where a student who is enrolled less than half-time can continue to be exempt from FICA withholding?

-7. Does a student, who is otherwise FICA exempt, lose the exemption during winter or summer breaks?
+- Does a student, who is otherwise FICA exempt, lose the exemption during winter or summer breaks?

-Hours worked during academic breaks of less than 35 days are not considered when determining whether the employee is regularly working 40 or more hours per week.
+No. Hours worked during academic breaks of less than 35 days are not considered when determining whether the employee is regularly working 40 or more hours per week.

 No. The FICA exemption is not dependent on amount of earnings.
 There is no limitation on the amount of earnings.

-11. How often is the University required to assess whether a student continues to be enrolled at least half-time?
+- How often is the University required to assess whether a student continues to be enrolled at least half-time?

-12. If the student is no longer enrolled at least half-time as of the end of the drop/add period, should FICA be retroactively charged?
+- If the student is no longer enrolled at least half-time as of the end of the drop/add period, should FICA be retroactively charged?

 No. The regulations permit the University to determine “student status” as of the end of the drop/add period.
 If, at that time, the student is no longer eligible for exemption, FICA should be withheld from the first pay period begin date after the edit report is run.

-13. Should students be informed before a change in FICA eligibility is processed?
+- Should students be informed before a change in FICA eligibility is processed?

-17. Can a student opt to have FICA withheld even though the student meets the criteria for exemption?
+- Can a student opt to have FICA withheld even though the student meets the criteria for exemption?

-Date Created: 1/1/2001
+Date Created: 01/01/2001